Our School Vision:

 The Rector and Governors are always pleased to offer help and advice to parents and children, if required.

 We feel good communication between home and school, parents and teachers is essential in promoting the welfare of the children.

 Should you wish to speak to your class teacher, an after school appointment can be made.
-Advance notice by letter or a telephone call stating the nature of your concern would be appreciated and helps the staff have the relevant information to hand.
-It is not convenient for parents to ‘catch’ staff before school except when a child’s performance at school may be affected by a problem from home eg. Pet died, etc.
+Advance notice by email or a telephone call stating the nature of your concern would be appreciated and helps the staff have the relevant information to hand.
+It is not convenient for parents to ‘catch’ staff before school except when a child’s performance at school may be affected by a problem from home eg. pet died, etc.